TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video

 With these insights, we propose to enhance the feature querying ability of {\methodname} in both spatial and temporal dimensions.
-For \textit{spatial feature querying}, we develop a {\spatialfull} ({\spatial}) operation, which replaces the point-level feature comparison employed in key-aware deformable attention with patch-level feature comparison.
-As illustrated in Fig.~\ref{fig.intro} (b), such patch-level similarities are more capable of eliminating distractions, making them a more reliable choice for attention weights and leading to a better perception of 2D image space.
+For \textit{spatial feature querying}, inspired by the prior 4D cost volume-based optical flow~\citep{teed2020raft, Ilg_Mayer_Saikia_Keuper_Dosovitskiy_Brox_2017, Sun_Yang_Liu_Kautz_2018, Wang_Zhong_Dai_Zhang_Ji_Li_2020, Jiang_Lu_Li_Hartley_2021, Xu_Yang_Cai_Zhang_Tong_2021} and point tracking methods~\citep{cho2024local, bian2023context}, we introduce the context information to the attention mechanism.
+Specifically, we develop a {\spatialfull} ({\spatial}) operation to optimize the key-aware deformable attention mechanism.
+Instead of using unstable point-level similarity, our method leverages patch-level similarity to compute the attention weights.
+The patch-level attention utilizes more context features to prevent the attention weights from being disturbed, thereby bridging the gap between object-level and point-level tasks.
 For \textit{temporal feature querying}, to address the drifting issue, we discard the RNN-like long-temporal modeling in TAPTRv2.
-Instead, for any tracking point, we resort to the initial feature sampled from its starting frame where it is specified, as this feature is the most reliable input for point tracking in subsequent frames.
-To compensate for feature change over time, we introduce a {\temporalfull} ({\temporal}) operation, which treats the initial feature as a query and performs dense attention over all the past frames to aggregate past feature changes (See Fig.~\ref{fig.intro} (d)).
+Instead, for any tracking point, we resort to the initial feature sampled from its starting frame, as this feature is the most reliable, and use it as input in any frame.
+To compensate for feature change over time, we introduce a {\temporalfull} ({\temporal}) operation, which treats the initial feature as a query and performs dense attention over the past frames to aggregate past feature changes.
 This not only enables the perception of longer temporal context but also makes {\methodname} an online tracker.
 Meanwhile, recognizing that the target tracking point may be occluded in some frames, we reweight the long-temporal attention weights using the estimated visibility scores in the past frames, directing more attention to frames where the point is visible.
 This further enhances the feature querying ability along the temporal dimension.

-For the scene cut issue, as inspired by previous works~\cite{doersch2022tap,doersch2023tapir, cho2024local}, we introduce a global matching module to reinitialize the point query's positional part for subsequent frames.
+For the scene cut issue, we introduce an auto-triggered global matching mechanism to reinitialize the point query's positional part for subsequent frames.
 Note that we only trigger the global matching when detecting a scene cut.
 This is based on our observation that in regular videos, using the predicted positions from the previous frame as the initial position for the current frame yields better results.